AlgorithmiKee/notes/Machine_Learning/latent_variable.md

 * $\phi$ is called ***variational parameter***. $q_\phi(z \vert x)$  is called ***variational distribution***.
 * In amortized VI, the same variational parameter $\phi$ is shared by all $x \in \mathbb R^d$.

-Therefore, we turned the inference problem into an optimization problem
+This reformulates the inference problem into an optimization problem

 $$
 \begin{align}